joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-05-15-save-the-world-538.md

 published: true
 title: Save the world
 date: 2023/05/15
-subtitle: Good use Of polling or bad use of polling?
+subtitle: Good use of polling or bad use of polling?
 tags: approximation
 ---